yeslogic/fathom/tests/cmd/fathom.md

 Commands:
-  elab  Elaborate a Fathom module or term, printing the result to stdout norm  Normalise a Fathom term, printing its normal form and type data  Manipulate binary data based on a Fathom format help  Print this message or the help of the given subcommand(s)
+  elab  Elaborate a Fathom module or term, printing the result to stdout norm  Normalize a Fathom term, printing its normal form and type data  Manipulate binary data based on a Fathom format help  Print this message or the help of the given subcommand(s)